 Q: Two references are needed for the AHRC funding application and the University of Birmingham programme of study application.
 Can I use the same references?

-A: Yes, you can use the same references for both but, in order for the references to be accepted by the AHRC process, the references must be on the AHRC form (downloadable at www.birmingham.ac.uk/ahrc-funding).
-These references must be submitted by you or your referees to email@example.com by 14 January 2014.
+A: Yes, you can use the same references for both but, in order for the references to be accepted by the AHRC process, the references must be on the AHRC form, which can be found on the Midlands3Cities website.
+These references must be submitted by your referees to firstname.lastname@example.org by Monday 15 January 2018.
+We would recommend applicants are in touch with referees ahead of the deadline to ensure references are received.

 Q: Do I need to submit evidence of my qualifications with my AHRC funding application?